anasrehman/FCC-WorldCup-DB-PSQL-BASH/README.md

-# WORLD CUP DATABASE USING PostGreSQL with BASH Script
+# World Cup DB using PostGreSQL with BASH Script

 #### Open [file `solution.txt`](solution.txt) To follow my terminal command.
 Solutions divided into several steps :
     1. Create Database and connect to it.